ember-learn/guides-source/guides/release/in-depth-topics/native-classes-in-depth.md

 }
 ```

-This is the same as defining the `Person` class with a constructor like this:
+This is the very similar to defining the `Person` class with a constructor like
+this:

 ```js
 class Person {